-- 13. Where an application is made for consideration of nominal duty or exemption from a duty liability on the transfer of dutiable property in which: - (a) the property is deemed to be matrimonial or de facto relationship property - (b) the property is, or is to be, transferred to one or more of the parties specified in paragraph 10 and - (c) the transfer is effected by or in accordance with a matrimonial or de facto relationship instrument other than an order of the court, the Commissioner will consider the supporting documentation and, where it is evident that the property to be transferred is matrimonial or de facto relationship property, will apply nominal duty (under section 131 of the Duties Act) or an exemption from a duty liability (as per section 113 of the Duties Act).
+- 12. Where an application is made for consideration of nominal duty on the transfer of dutiable property in which: - (a) the property is deemed to be matrimonial or de facto relationship property - (b) the property is, or is to be, transferred to one or more of the parties specified in paragraph 9 and - (c) the transfer is in accordance with a matrimonial or de facto relationship instrument other than an order of the court, the Commissioner will consider the supporting documentation and, where it is evident that the property to be transferred is matrimonial or de facto relationship property, will apply nominal duty (under section 131 of the Duties Act).